 Table of Contents

-• Her powerful 120s CD lockdown Grand Melee lets you safely do pulls you normally cannot
+- Her powerful 120s CD lockdown Grand Melee her do pulls other tanks can’t

 Helena’s Abilities